hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 ### How does the simulator work ?

 Upon startup, the simulator loads first the Redfish mockup directory tree in memory.
-It will use this memory copy for both GET and set requests (POST, PUT, PATCH) without modifying the orifinal mockup \`index.json\` files.
-Hence, a restart of the simulator will discard all modifications and place the simulator back in a fresh and known state.
+It will use this volatile copy for both GET and set requests (POST, PUT, PATCH).
+The orifinal mockup \`index.json\` files are never modified.
+Hence, a restart of the simulator discards all modifications and place the simulator back in a fresh and known state.

 When a Redfish client sends a GET request to the Redfish Mockup Server, it responds with the `index.json` file located in the directory of the requested endpoint.